maxzintel/kickstarter-eth/README.md

 * approveRequest - called by each contributor to approve a request.
   * Will change a bit over time.
 * finalizeRequest - After enough approvals are received, the manager can call this to get money sent to the vendor.

+* Factory.createCampaign - Deploys a new instance of a Campaign and stores the resulting address.
+* Factory.getDeployedCampaigns - Returns a list of all deployed campaigns.